Crossed modular categories and the Verlinde formula for twisted conformal blocks: Introduction

-In this first part of the paper we develop some results about monoidal and fusion categories that we need in the paper.
+\paragraph*{\bf Part I: The categorical twisted Verlinde formula} In this first part of the paper we develop some results about monoidal and fusion categories that we need in the paper.
 However, the results obtained in this part are also of independent interest from the point of view of the theory of fusion and braided crossed fusion categories.
-In view of this, we prove some results in a slightly more general set-up than we need for the remainder of this paper.
-For example we also consider fusion categories which are not endowed with a spherical structure.
-We begin by recalling the notions of rigidity and weak rigidity in monoidal categories in Section \ref{sec:drinfeldsquestions}.
-We also recall the notions of fusion and weakly fusion categories.
 The main result in Section \ref{sec:drinfeldsquestions} is a criterion for rigidity in weakly fusion categories.
-In Section \ref{sec:grothringfrobalg} we recall various notions related to Grothendieck rings of fusion categories and their different avatars that appear in the literature.
-In Section \ref{sec:braidedcrossed} we will recall the notion of a braided $\Gamma$-crossed category, where $\Gamma$ is a finite group, and we will recall the definition and properties of the associated categorical crossed S-matrices.
-In Section \ref{sec:twistedfusion} we recall the notion of the categorical twisted fusion ring and some equivalent ways to construct it.
-We will also recall that the categorical crossed S-matrices are the character tables of such twisted fusion rings.
 In Section \ref{sec:catverlinde} we prove the categorical twisted Verlinde formula which computes the fusion coefficients of any $\Gamma$-crossed modular category in terms of the categorical crossed S-matrices.